PERSONAL CONNECTION TO MARGARET RIVER

 “The top rank of Margaret River Chardonnay and Cabernet Sauvignon is, simply put, in the top rank in the world.
 And by that, I'm including the likes of Burgundy (for Chardonnay) and Bordeaux and Napa Valley (for Cabernet Sauvignon)” – Matt Kramer, WineSpectator.com

-He has a ‘hands on’ and very practical understanding of vineyards and is a huge advocate of Margaret River's world class potential, particularly the elegant Chardonnays and Cabernet Sauvignons the region is most famous for.
+Cape Landings' General Manager, Eli Urquhart, has a ‘hands on’ and very practical understanding of vineyards and is a huge advocate of Margaret River's world class potential.

-Rupert brings a unique skill set to development of our wine styles ensuring or wines reflect the unique terroir of Cape Landing’s vineyard.
+Eli brings a unique skill set to the ongoing development of Cape Landing’s vineyard and entire property.

 CAPE LANDING'S WINE DOGS